Personal tools

 yes?
 SAVE/FILE=annual.cdf sst[L=1:12@AVE]

 creates a netCDF file with no time axis.
 It would not be possible to append the average of the next 12 months as the next time step of this file.
 See the example on "Appending timesteps" for details on appending to netCDF files.
-However, a time location can be inherited from another variable.
-In this example, we inherit the time axis of "timestamp" in order to create a time axis in the netCDF file.
+However, a time location can be inherited from another variable by use of a "timestamp".

 3) Background documentation about the definition and data set of origin for a variable are saved in the "history" attribute of a variable when it is first saved in the netCDF file.
 If the definition of the variable is then changed, and more values are inserted into the file using SAVE/APPEND, the modified definition will NOT be documented in the output file.
 If the new definition changes the defining grid for the variable the results will be unpredictable.